-Intel Optane drives are based on Intel 3D XPoint nonvolatile , billed as a cross between dynamic RAM and NVMe flash.
+Intel Optane drives are based on Intel 3D XPoint non-volatile memory, billed as a cross between dynamic RAM and NVMe flash.
 Dell was a co-development partner with Intel on the dual-ported Optane SSDs.
-(Intel also makes Optane technology available in smaller capacities as a dual inline module form factor.)
+(Intel also makes Optane technology available in smaller capacities as a dual inline memory module form factor.)

 NVMe and SCM in tandem